 In this class small groups of students will collaborate to build and program a LEGO Mindstorm robot.
 If time permits, groups can equip and program their robot to follow a line or explore the room using an ultrasonic sensor.
 Due to the complexity of the build and programming students need to have completed second grade.
 The content of this class covers a significant amount of the requirements needed for the retired robotics adventure for Bears in cub scouts, the Robotics Merit Badge and two of the three robotics badges for Girl Scouts.

-Model Rocketry with Launch (1st grade and up)
+Model Rocketry with Launch (school age)

 Students will build a scratch built model rocket in the first third of the class.
 They will learn about the history and future of rocketry and spaceflight while their rockets dry.
 They will then, weather permitting, learn how to safely launch their rockets.
 They will get to take the rockets they build home.
 This class covers requirements for the Cub Scout Nova awards as well as some for the Space Exploration merit badge.